 But, by learning how to manage stress, you can ensure that you continue to deliver quality care to your patients without burning out.
-In today’s post, we’ll reveal a few ways you and your staff can reduce stress in your optometric practice and finish the year strong.
+In today’s post, we’ll reveal a few ways you and your staff can reduce stress in your optometric practice.

 Breathing is automatic.
 For the most part, you don’t have to be reminded to breathe.
 For that reason, you usually don’t set aside time to exercise breathing techniques.
 But, the act of focusing your attention on deep breathing can reduce stress.
 The best part of all is that you can do a breathing exercise anywhere.

 Try one of these 6 breathing exercises between patients to remain calm and recharge for the next appointment.